Looking for short, effective workouts you can do anywhere?

 Bicep curls

-1. Loop the band under your feet, stand with both feet on the resistance band shoulder-width apart.
+- Loop the band under your feet, and stand with both feet on the resistance band shoulder-width apart.

-2. Grab the band and hold it with your palms facing forwards.
+- Grab the band and hold it with your palms facing forward.
 Lift your arm toward your shoulders until you get a good contraction on the biceps, hold for a few seconds, then lower slowly back to the start.

 Overhead tricep extensions

 Isolate your triceps during your HIIT workout by including banded tricep extensions!
 You can also use this exercise as a low-intensity rest period.
-You'll be needing a long band for this exercise.
+You'll need a long band for this exercise.

 Front raises

 Front raises work the front of the shoulders (anterior deltoids), as you can tell by the name!
-You'll be needing a long band for this exercise.
+You'll need a long band for this exercise.

 How to create your own HIIT home workout